 Coming back from injury or surgery can be tricky.
 You want to get stronger and at the same time avoid re-injury.
 One of the things physiotherapists really focus on is getting muscles working in unison, which involves balance and core strength.

 Body Balance is a good option because it focuses on improving balance and muscle coordination.
-It’s also a relatively slow moving class, which minimises the risk of re-injury.
-Sometimes in faster activities you can do the wrong thing before you even realise you’ve done it – a step to the left and your knee is out again.
-With a slower class you have time to think before each move.
+It’s also a relatively slow-moving class, which minimizes the risk of re-injury.
+Sometimes in faster activities, you can do the wrong thing before you even realize you’ve done it – a step to the left and your knee is out again.
+With a slower class, you have time to think before each move.